Generalised learning of time-series: Ornstein-Uhlenbeck processes: Introduction

 \subsection{Single model versus model selection}

-Cross-validation procedure can be applied in two ways depending on how data splits, i.e., $k$-folds, are used in optimisation for model parameters: Either optimising for parameters $k$-times using different partitions of the data (\cite{kohavi95}) or $k$-different partitions used within a single optimisation (\cite{stone74}).

-Mainstream machine learning libraries implementing $k$-fold cross-validation which produce $k$ different models.
+The cross-validation procedure can be applied in two ways depending on how the data splits, i.e., $k$-folds, are used in the optimisation for model parameters: Either the parameters are optimized $k$ times using different partitions of the data (\cite{kohavi95}) or $k$ different partitions are used within a single optimization (\cite{stone74}).
+Common machine learning libraries implement $k$-fold cross-validation which produce $k$ different models.
 Similarly rCV builds $k$ different models in a supervised learning setting.
 Applying rCV to a variation of cross-validation to produce a single model is also possible.
 This requires a change on how underlying solvers interact with data.
 In this work, we follow the mainstream practice.